huntabyte/shadcn-svelte/apps/www/src/content/components/hover-card.md

 <HoverCard>
   <HoverCardTrigger>Hover</HoverCardTrigger>
   <HoverCardContent>
-    The React Framework – created and maintained by @vercel.
+    The Svelte Framework – created and maintained by @vercel.
   </HoverCardContent>
 </HoverCard>
 ```